quasarframework/quasar/ui/testing/README.md

 #   $ pnpm test:specs -t composable
 ```

-2. Edit the file, gradually removing the `.todo` suffix from the `test()` calls.
-Do not leave any `.todo()` or `.skip()` modifiers for all describe/test calls (also see step 3 below).
+3. Edit the file, gradually removing the `.todo` suffix from the `test()` calls.
+Do not leave any `.todo()` or `.skip()` modifiers for all describe/test calls.

-3. Should you want to discard a `describe()` or `test()` section, just delete it then call the Specs script again and add an ignore statement:
+4. Should you want to discard a `describe()` or `test()` section, just delete it then call the Specs script again and add an ignore statement:

 ```bash
 $ pnpm test:specs --target <target_file>
 # ...then select to ignore the missing tests
 ```

-4. You might want to also start Vitest to verify what you are writing in the test file:
+5. You might want to also start Vitest to verify what you are writing in the test file:

 ```bash
 $ pnpm test:watch
 ```

-5. When you are done with the test file, verify that the contents of the test file is OK:
+6. When you are done with the test file, verify that the contents of the test file is OK:

 ```bash
 $ pnpm test:specs --target <target_file>